 Path containing probing policy and assemblies to probe.

 Enables diagnostic output.

-Version of the installed .NET Core runtime to use to run the application.
+Version of the .NET Core runtime to use to run the application.

-dotnet, it also prints a list of the available commands.
+dotnet --help prints a list of available commands.

-Prints out detailed information about the CLI tooling and the environment, such as the current operating system, commit SHA for the version, and other information.
+Prints out detailed information about a .NET Core installation and the machine environment, such as the current operating system, and commit SHA of the .NET Core version.

 Displays the installed .NET Core runtimes.

 Defines behavior when the required shared framework is not available.